-Below you’ll find companies I believe in .
-They are local Vancouver businesses that either make their products locally or source them with integrity.
+Below you’ll find companies I support.
+They are mostly local Vancouver businesses that either make their products locally or source them with integrity.
 Half of what is in my closet is from these awesome people.
 Check out their mission statements, and if you’re interested, click on their links.

 Founded by Chip Wilson in Vancouver, Canada in 1998, lululemon is a yoga-inspired, technical athletic apparel company for women and men.
 What started as a design studio by day and yoga studio by night soon became a standalone store in November of 2000 on West 4th Avenue in Vancouver’s Kitsilano neighbourhood.

 Our vision for our store was to create more than a place where people could get gear to sweat in, we wanted to create a community hub where people could learn and discuss the physical aspects of healthy living, mindfulness and living a life of possibility.
 It was also important for us to create real relationships with our guests and understand what they were passionate about, how they liked to sweat and help them celebrate their goals.
 Today, we do this in our stores around the globe.

 Our first designs were made for women to wear during yoga.
 Through plenty of feedback from our guests, ambassadors and elite athletes, we now design for yoga, running, cycling, training and most other sweaty pursuits for women and men.
 Not to mention, our designers are athletes and sweat-minded people, too.